12593 Research Blvd., Ste. 202

 Health plans that cover children cannot deny or limit coverage for youngsters under age 19 because of a health condition.
 This provision of the federal Patient Protection and Affordable Care Act went into effect in September 2010.
 Starting in 2014, the rule will be extended to everyone.

 For now, though, there is no guarantee that an insurer will accept an adult for an individual policy in most states.
 Individual plans are medically underwritten and the insurer may reject your application or attach exclusions to the policy if you have health problems.
-Under “guaranteed issue” laws, some states don’t allow this practice and require that health insurers offer you a policy, no matter what medical problems you have.
-The Kaiser Family Foundation has a list of guaranteed issue laws.

 People enrolled in individual plans pay premiums determined primarily by their expected health care costs, so prices will be higher for those who are older and/or less healthy.